RokPre/dotFiles/README.md

 Note taking: [obsidian](https://obsidian.md)

 # Log
+## 2025-07-04 20:00
+I have made new plugin for nvim.
+Session manager.
+It saves sessions automatically and you can resotre them very simply.
+You can also list all of them.
+Also made the change, that if you open a project with the projectMangaer.lua it will load the session.

+Removed the persistence plugin by folke, because i made my own.
 ## 2025-04-04 16:00
 Made my own simple project explorer.
 Removed the plugin project manager.
 Added winshift plugin, for better window movement.